ravensnight/de.ravensnight.fireknight/README.md

 # FireKnight Firewall Scripting
 ## In a Nutshell

-FireKnight is a script converter which converts FireKnight scripts into iptables commands.
+FireKnight is a script converter which translates FireKnight scripts (*.knight) into iptables shell commands.
 FireKnight scripts have a syntax which is easy to understand and use.

 ### Example:<br/>